myhe01/bratleys/README.md

 ./bratleys -i input.txt
 ```

-It is up to the user to specify which and how many jobs they wish to create.
+It is up to the user to specify which and how many jobs they wish to create (see [considerations](#considerations)).
 Any other options passed are irrelevant, as the jobs to be scheduled are not randomly generated.

 ## Usage As a Library
 Code may be used in accordance with the license.